Power Minimization in Pinching-Antenna Systems under Probabilistic LoS Blockage: Introduction

 The rapid evolution of wireless communication from 5G toward next-generation (Next-G) networks is driven by the demand for ultra-high data rates, massive connectivity, and pervasive sensing capability \cite{IMT_alliance2024itu}.
 To meet these ambitious goals, multi-antenna technologies have become one of the critical enablers.
 In addition, new techniques such as reconfigurable intelligent surfaces (RIS), fluid antennas, and movable antennas further enhance adaptability by reflective phases or adjusting antenna positions to enable more favorable propagation environments.
 However, they have limited capabilities in mitigating large-scale path loss -- RIS systems suffer from double attenuation, while the limited movement range of fluid antennas and movable antennas within only a few wavelengths restricts their ability to create new line-of-sight (LoS) paths.
 To overcome these limitations, the emerging concept of pinching antennas (PAs) has drawn increasing attention \cite{tcom25_ding_Flexible, xu2025generalized}.
 In a PA system, antennas (or pinches) mounted on a dielectric waveguide can be dynamically activated at or moved to arbitrary positions across a broad spatial range, offering enhanced flexibility to align with user locations and establish strong LoS channels.

 In PA systems, the antenna positioning (AP) plays a crucial role and has gained great attention in recent studies.
 The work \cite{tcom25_ding_Flexible} analyzed the ergodic rate of a single-PA time-division multiple access (TDMA) system and showed it surpasses that of the conventional fixed antenna system.
 Considering a multi-PA single-user system, \cite{wcl25_yx_twostage} proposed a two-stage positioning algorithm to maximize the downlink rate.
 For a multi-PA multi-user system where each PA over a waveguide is connected to an RF-chain, \cite{wang2025modeling} jointly optimized base station (BS) beamforming (BF) and PA positioning via a penalty-based alternating algorithm to minimize power under signal-to-interference-plus-noise ratio (SINR) constraints.
 Though these works offered valuable insights, they all assumed a deterministic LoS channel between the PA and users, which may not hold in dynamic environments with obstacles and user mobility.
-To address this, a few works \cite{wcl25_ding_blockage, xu2025pinching, jiang2025spatially} investigated the PA system under probabilistic LoS blockage conditions.
-The analysis \cite{wcl25_ding_blockage} revealed that probabilistic LoS blockage largely changes the outage behavior of PA systems.
-In \cite{xu2025pinching}, the PA positioning and beamforming were optimized to maximize the average sum rate of a multi-PA multi-user system via dynamic sampling and alternating optimization, while \cite{jiang2025spatially} studied a PA-assisted simultaneous wireless information and power transfer system and jointly optimized the PA position and power-splitting factor to maximize average SNR under energy constraints.
-While these works mainly focused on communication rate enhancement, the design of power-efficient PA systems under stochastic LoS blockage remains largely unexplored.
+To address this, a few works \cite{wcl25_ding_blockage, xu2025pinching, jiang2025spatially} investigated the PA system under probabilistic LoS blockage conditions. {With zero-forcing BF and assuming each PA located closest to its associated user,} the analysis \cite{wcl25_ding_blockage} with revealed that probabilistic LoS blockage largely changes the outage behavior of PA systems.
+In \cite{xu2025pinching}, PA positioning and beamforming were optimized to maximize the average sum rate of a multi-PA multi-user system via dynamic sampling and alternating optimization. { However, the proposed algorithm is not directly applied to energy-efficient scenarios.} Additionally, \cite{jiang2025spatially} designed the PA position and power-splitting factor for a PA-assisted simultaneous wireless information and power transfer system {with a single PA and a single user}.
+While these works mainly focused on communication rate enhancement, power-efficient PA system design under stochastic LoS blockage remains largely unexplored.